mitch-haraldsson/greenLicense/README.md

 ```

 `license.isValid()` checks if the license is valid.

 - correct header
 - correct signature
- - correct system (for license V2 only)
+- correct system (if bound)

-The features can be retrieved as a String map where the `key` is the feature ID
-and the `value` is the feature value.
+The features can be retrieved as a String map where the `key` is the feature ID and the `value` is the feature value.

 # Known issues

-- Currently, there seems to be an error when reading the Base64 codes license.
+- none so far